 16. Attend the Annual Kiruna Snow Festival

-The annual Kiruna Snow Festival is the most popular among locals and guests that offers visitors a chance to explore the wonders of winter in a truly magical setting.
+The annual Kiruna Snow Festival is the most popular among locals and guests and offers visitors a chance to explore the wonders of winter in a truly magical setting.

 One of the highlights of the festival is the world-class snow sculpture competition.
 Teams from all over the world come to Kiruna to showcase their talents and create stunning sculptures out of the snow.